 Skills: Teaching methodologies, resources, assessment related to professional formation

-2. Communication and Faculty Development
+2. Faculty Development

-The program examines understanding different teaching strategies and evaluation methods.
+Skills: The program examines understanding different teaching strategies and evaluation methods.

 3. Organizational Professionalism

 Over the course of medicine’s modern day professionalism movement, professionalism largely has been framed as an issue of individual motives and behaviors.
-This thread on organizational professionalism will shift this framing in three respects: (1) how organizational structures and processes themselves define and influence the professionalism of individuals including what is (and what is not) considered professionalism, (2) how organizations themselves might be thought of as embodying the principles and practices or professionalism and (3) how we might think of organizations as loci of purpose and agency in their own right - independent of their members.
+This thread on organizational professionalism will shift this framing in three respects: (1) how organizational structures and processes themselves define and influence the professionalism of individuals including what is (and what is not) considered professionalism, (2) how organizations themselves might be thought of as embodying the principles and practices or professionalism, and (3) how we might think of organizations as loci of purpose and agency in their own right - independent of their members.